RedKenrok/GJ-whileunsolved/README.md

 All in all I just fell in love with the idea of a noir flick being narrated using the most obliviously robotic voice.

 ## Browser compatibility

 The project has been tested and developed with Chrome version 68 (64-bit for Windows) in mind.
 However other modern and up-to-date browser should yield similar results, although optional features might not work.

-## Play
-Visit [whileunsolved.rondekker.nl](https://whileunsolved.rondekker.nl) to play through the story.

-## Source
-Visit [the GitHub repository](https://github.com/redkenrok/gj-whileunsolved) to see the source code.